AnoopAlias/AUTOM8N/docs/installation_standalone.rst

   yum -y install https://github.com/AnoopAlias/XtendWeb/raw/ndeploy4/nDeploy-release-centos-1.0-5.noarch.rpm

-3. Install XtendWeb plugin and nginx.
+3. Install XtendWeb plugin and nginx or openresty .
 Be patient as this may take several minutes to complete.
 ::

-  yum --enablerepo=ndeploy install nginx-nDeploy nDeploy
+  yum --enablerepo=ndeploy install nginx-nDeploy nDeploy # For nginx as webserver
+     OR
+  yum --enablerepo=ndeploy install openresty-nDeploy nDeploy # For openresty as webserver
+  # OpenResty support embedding lua code.Openresty does not include mod_security and naxsi modules (use OpenSSL)
+  # Nginx include naxsi and mod_security waf ( use LibreSSL instead of OpenSSL )
+  # You can use any of the webserver in an interchangeable way and swap anytime

 4.1.
 Install PHP-FPM Application server